go-slide/slide/README.md

 		fmt.Println("hey!, this is middleware")
 		return ctx.Next()
 	})
-	// un comment below code to see early response from middleware
+	// uncomment below code to see early response from middleware
 	//app.Use(func(ctx *ferry.Ctx) error {
 	//	fmt.Println("Early response from middleware")
 	//	return ctx.Send(http.StatusOK, "From app middleware")